 Asian markets closed for holiday

-[HONG KONG] Financial markets in Australia, Hong Kong, India, Indonesia, New Zealand, the Philippines and Singapore are closed on Friday for a public holiday.
+[HONG KONG] Financial markets in Australia, Hong Kong and Wellington are closed on Monday for a public holiday.

 AFP